 Leasing an apartment with no credit score may require a little legwork on your part to find a landlord that will work with you.
 Large management companies typically process a significant number of applications across multiple properties, and many of them tend to rely heavily on FICO Scores.

 On the other hand, if you are renting from a smaller company or an individual, they may be more flexible in their requirement of a credit score.
 Preemptively telling a potential landlord you do not have a credit score before they check should increase your chances of their leniency.

 Looking for Employment

 You may have heard that prospective employers can check your credit.
-Unless you work in one of the 10 states that ban or restrict pre-employment credit checks, that is true—with your authorization, a potential employer may check your credit during the job application process.
+Unless you work in one of the approximately 15 states or major cities that ban or restrict pre-employment credit checks, that is true—with your authorization, a potential employer may check your credit during the job application process.

 But it is the information in your credit report that you are granting them access to, not your credit scores.
 The absence of a credit score should not affect hiring decisions.